surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p><strong>Are you using <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">the WPSSO JSON extension</a> (recommended)</strong> and would like to remove incorrect or duplicate Schema Microdata from your theme templates?</p>

 <p>The WPSSO Strip Schema Microdata (WPSSO SSM) extension removes unwanted Schema Microdata markup from the webpage body, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
 WPSSO SSM filters the webpage content <em>dynamically</em>, allowing you to activate / deactivate the plugin as desired to enable / disable the removal of Schema Microdata.
-A "Strip Schema" settings page allows you to enable the removal of duplicate / conflicting meta tags from the webpage head and/or body sections as well (disabled by default).</p>
+A "Strip Microdata" settings page allows you to enable the removal of duplicate / conflicting meta tags from the webpage head and/or body sections as well (disabled by default).</p>

-= Is it working? =
+= How do you know what it’s doing? ;-) =

-<p>WPSSO SSM includes an activity summary (as a hidden HTML comment) at the bottom of each webpage:</p>
+<p>WPSSO SSM includes a handy activity summary at the bottom of each webpage (as a hidden HTML comment) to inform you of how many matches it removed, and how long it took.
+Use your browser’s “View Source” feature and scroll down to the bottom of the webpage HTML source to review the activity summary.</p>

 <pre>
 &lt;!-- WpssoSsmFilters::strip_schema_microdata = 41 matches removed in 4 interations and 0.001799 secs --&gt;